Modern Slavery Act Statement

 Due diligence processes

-We seek to minimise the number of suppliers we work with in order to allow us to work more closely with those we do.
-The addition of new suppliers to our system is managed by the Procurement team in line with our policies.
+We seek to minimise the number of suppliers we work with in order to allow us to work more closely with those we do, and we have seen a net reduction in suppliers since our last statement.
+The addition of new suppliers to our system is managed by the Procurement team in line with our policies, and our process has been enhanced during 18-19 with additional checks and information collected.

 Our central procurement team ensure that all of our suppliers are aware of our policy and our terms and conditions.
-From 2017-18 all new suppliers must confirm they have read, understood and comply with our terms and conditions which cover labour issues and complete a questionnaire covering their policies in risk areas including slavery and human trafficking before they are accepted as a supplier.
+Since 2017 all new suppliers have been required to confirm they have read, understood and comply with our terms and conditions which cover labour issues and complete a questionnaire covering their policies in risk areas including slavery and human trafficking before they are accepted as a supplier.

 If we find an existing supplier is non-compliant with our policies or code of conduct or provides us with inadequate information to assure us of their compliance with our Terms and Conditions we will work with them to ensure that they are able to provide us with the information and, if appropriate, to improve their performance.

-If a supplier is found to be unable to meet our terms and conditions or policies, we will consider terminating our relationship with them as soon as practicable.
+If a supplier is found to be unable to meet our terms and conditions or policies, we will review our relationship with them as soon as practicable.
+During 2019-20 we are pleased that we did not encounter any occasions where we needed to consider terminating our relationship.

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the Virgin Care Group’s slavery and human trafficking statement for the financial year ending March 31 2018.